Professional Fighters League: Acquisition of Bellator MMA

 On November 20, 2023, it was announced that the PFL had acquired its competitor Bellator MMA from Paramount Global, which aimed to make PFL “a global powerhouse and poised to become a co-leader” according to chairman Donn Davis.
 Although the purchase amount was not disclosed, Bellator’s value was previously estimated at $500 million.
 As part of the announcement, Davis confirmed that the Bellator brand would continue as a separate “reimagined” league with its athletes able to compete in PFL events.
 The first crossover card was held in February 2024 in Saudi Arabia, featuring pairings of champions from each promotion in four weight classes and the first female MMA bout held in Saudi Arabia.
 An eight-event Bellator Champions Series was also established, with its inaugural event held on March 22, 2024, and others scheduled in the US, England, and France later in the year.

-Fight format and point system

-The PFL's matches are held inside a 10-sided mixed-martial arts cage known as the SmartCage and adhere to the unified rules of mixed martial arts.
-Contenders for the championship are chosen using a proprietary outcome-based elimination system.

-Unlike most promotions, PFL fighters compete for points across a season.
-Each regular season fighter competes in two, three-rounds bouts.
-Each win awards a fighter 3 points and up to 3 bonus points for a finish (knockout or submission), totalling up to 6 points.
-Draws award both fighters 1 point.
-Fighters are awarded 3 Bonus points for a first round finish for a total of 6 points, also known as a "Quick Six", 2 for a second round finish for a total of 5 points, and 1 for a third round finish for a total of 4 points.
-For example, a fighter who finishes their opponent in the second round would get a total of 5 points, while a decision would earn a total of 3.
-If a fighter is overweight at weigh-ins They will be deducted a point and can not receive any points, even if they win their fight.